Brian Benjamin: 2021–2022 session

 In January 2021, Benjamin was named chair of the Committee on Revenue and Budget.

-Also in January 2021, Benjamin proposed a bill to make it easier for released ex-convicts to obtain a state-issued ID when they leave jail.
+Also that month, Benjamin proposed a bill to make it easier for released ex-convicts to obtain a state-issued ID when they leave jail.
 He also sponsored a bill to change parole laws, so that parole violations such as testing positive for drugs, failing to report, and failing to notify of a change in address would not lead to incarceration.
 He has tweeted his support for defunding the police.

-In January 2021, The New York Daily News reported that Benjamin was earning up to $50,000 a year as a board member of NextPoint, a company led by a Wall Street executive who came under fire for his role in the 2008 subprime mortgage crisis (Andrew Neuberger), and that Benjamin acquired up to $250,000 in NextPoint stock.
+In January 2021, the New York Daily News reported that Benjamin was earning up to $50,000 a year as a board member of NextPoint, a company led by a Wall Street executive who came under fire for his role in the 2008 subprime mortgage crisis (Andrew Neuberger), and that Benjamin acquired up to $250,000 in NextPoint stock.
 "This is not a good sign," said housing advocate Cea Weaver.
-This was in addition to Benjamin earning $120,000 a year as a state senator.
+This was in addition to his earning $120,000 a year as a state senator.
 That month, a coalition of 34 progressive groups hosted a protest outside Benjamin's home and sent a letter to Majority Leader of the New York State Senate Andrea Stewart-Cousins calling for his removal as chair of the Senate Budget and Revenue committee.
 They argued that his stock holdings and position on the board of NextPoint were unethical conflicts of interest that should disqualify him from presiding over bills dealing with taxation.

 Benjamin was the Senate's senior assistant majority leader.

 2021 NYC comptroller campaign

 In 2021, Benjamin ran for the Democratic nomination for New York City comptroller.
-In the Democratic primary he ran against entrepreneur, non-profit founder, and former US Marine Zach Iscol, City Councilmember Brad Lander, State Senator Kevin Parker, and Assemblymember David Weprin.
+In the Democratic primary he ran against State Senator Kevin Parker, entrepreneur, nonprofit founder, and former US Marine Zach Iscol, City Councilmember Brad Lander, and Assemblymember David Weprin.

 Candidates who raised at least $125,000 from at least 500 donors qualified for matching city funds from the New York City Campaign Finance Board, on an 8-to-1 match basis.
-As of February 16, 2021, Benjamin was one of three candidates who had qualified for matching funds.
-Former Governor David Paterson endorsed Benjamin, as did former U.S. Rep. Charles Rangel and New York State Sen. John Liu.
+As of February 16, 2021, Benjamin was one of three candidates who had qualified for these funds.
+Former governor David Paterson endorsed Benjamin, as did former U.S. Representative Charles Rangel and New York State Senator John Liu.

-Lander won the primary election, while Benjamin received 11.6% of the vote.
+Lander won the primary, while Benjamin received 11.6% of the vote, placing fourth behind Corey Johnson and CNBC contributor Michelle Caruso-Cabrera.